o4oren/Ad-Hoc-Email-Server/README.md

 Parameter | Description
 --- | ---
-serverBaseUri | The base address for your api server. mongoConnectUrl | The mongodb connect url in the form of "mongodb://localhost:27017/ahem". appListenPort | The port the node app will bind to. smtpPort | The SMTP server's port.
+serverBaseUri | The base address for your API server. mongoConnectUrl | The mongodb connect URL in the form of "mongodb://localhost:27017/ahem". appListenPort | The port the node app will bind to. smtpPort | The SMTP server's port.
 Note that by default it is set to 2525 - this is done for testing purposes, as on many systems only a system account can listen on port 25. emailDeleteInterval | The time in seconds between age checks for purging old files.